-We regularly publish blogs about useful tips on how to make your localization plan work when entering the market of a specific country.
+We regularly publish blogs giving useful tips on how to make your localization plan work when entering the market of a specific country.
 Today we will cover one of the most widely spoken languages in the world, Portuguese, and talk about 5 things to know when localizing your business for Brazil.

 Some introductory data

 The official language of Brazil is Portuguese, with 223 million speakers worldwide, most of them in Brazil.
-At the time of writing this article, only 2,9% of the global online content is in Portuguese.
+At the time of writing this article, only 2,9% of global online content is in Portuguese.
 In total, 4,1% of global internet users speak Portuguese, and this number will increase in the future.

 #1.
 Speak Brazilian Portuguese!

 As was concluded in a Common Sense Advisory survey, which also included Brazil, 72,4% of consumers surveyed were more likely to buy products in their native language.

 It is extremely important that a website is localized into Portuguese.
 But remember that Portuguese spoken in Portugal differs from Portuguese spoken in Brazil.